 For cold and wet adventures, these fleece lined pants will keep you warm and dry.
 They are loose enough to wear a base layer underneath if necessary, but under most conditions, these are more than sufficient to keep you comfortable, without feeling clammy.

-With the focus on affordable quality, White Sierra makes good quality outdoor apparel for the weekend enthusiast and the everyday outdoor fanatic.
+With the focus on affordable quality, Columbia makes good quality outdoor apparel for the weekend enthusiast and the everyday outdoor fanatic.

-The Trail Convertible Pants fit this bill perfectly and it is an award winning product.
-With a classic design, It is fully convertible and made from Teflon coated Nylon.
+The Columbia Men’s Silver Ridge Cargo Pants fit this bill perfectly and it is an award winning product.
+With a lightweight and comfortable design, they are the perfect choice for hiking!

-The White Sierra convertible hiking pants is a timeless classic with smart features.
-The expandable leg opening makes it possible to convert the pants to shorts without having to take your boots off.
+The Columbia Men's Silver Cargo hiking pants is a timeless classic with smart features.
 Available in a range of colors, it’s possible to have a few of these in your wardrobe without breaking the bank.

 Below are the features you should keep an eye out for when exploring which trekking pants suits you best.

 Nylon is the most common fabric used in hiking pants, as it offers great durability while allowing the skin to breath.
 Lightweight, it is usually blended with something like spandex that will give stretch, which is great for fit, and mobility.
 The elasticity added by spandex also allows the fabric to hang better, and be more wrinkle resistant.